Capsize-Games/facehuggershield/README.md

 FacehuggerShield automatically locks down operations for specific modules.
-It was designed to non-destructively restrict access to the Huggingface library, but can be used with any library.
+It was designed to non-destructively restrict access to HuggingFace libraries, but can be used with any library.

 ---